alexa/alexa-auto-sdk/samples/android/README.md

 - [Alexa Module](../../platforms/android/ALEXA.md)
 - [Navigation Module](../../platforms/android/NAVIGATION.md)
 - [Phone Control Module](../../platforms/android/PHONECONTROL.md)

+>**Note:** The Android Sample App includes a simulated local phone that leverages the Phone Control Module.
+However, it cannot currently use cellular voice connections paired with or installed in the host device.
+This simulator can be used as an example of how to implement the Phone Control interface on the host platform to perform actions such as dialing, hanging up, etc.

 The Sample App GUI consists of a menu bar and a log console.
 The expandable menu icon in the menu bar opens an options menu to the right of the screen that contains GUI elements relevant to the Platform Interface implementations as well as the authentication UI.
 Interacting with Alexa and the Engine requires successful authentication with AVS.
 You can log out using the **Log Out** button in the options menu, which will clear the saved refresh token.